-If the values measured are below the detection limit, the releases can only be estimated.
-In these cases, the range of possible emissions is represented by a broken line, the upper limit of which was calculated using a concentration of 0.006 mg/m $^3$ .
+the releases can only be estimated.
+In these cases, the range of possible emissions is represented by a broken line, the upper limit of which was calculated using a concentration of 0.006 mg/m^3 .

-Fig. 5-47: Vanadium concentration values (year 2009) measured in the clean gas of 36 rotary kilns.
+Fig. 5-47: Vanadium concentration values (year 2010) measured in the clean gas of 38 rotary kilns.

-Fig. 5-48: Vanadium emissions (annual releases in 2009) of 36 rotary kilns.
+Fig. 5-48: Vanadium emissions (annual releases in 2010) of 38 rotary kilns.

 If the values measured are below the detection limit, the releases can only be estimated.
-In these cases, the range of possible emissions is represented by a broken line, the upper limit of which was calculated using a concentration of 0.005 mg/m $^3$ .
+In these cases, the range of possible emissions is represented by a broken line, the upper limit of which was calculated using a concentration of 0.005 mg/m^3 .